-Inside Kigen’s Award-Winning Approach to Private Cellular Networks
+Inside Kigen’s Award-winning Approach to Private Cellular Networks

 Earlier this year, Kigen triumphed at the Future Digital Awards for Smart Cities & IoT Innovation 2025; winning the Gold Prize for Private Cellular Network Innovation.